-The primary purpose of our Nominating and Governance Committee is to select, and recommend to our Board, director nominees for each election of directors and recommend any corporate governance guidelines it deems appropriate.
-Additionally, the Committee has general oversight of our compliance with legal and regulatory requirements of our business operations, other than compliance with securities laws and regulations, including our financial reporting and disclosure obligations, or anti-bribery laws, which in each case is the responsibility of the Audit Committee.
+The role of our Nominating and Governance Committee is to assist the Board in fulfilling its responsibilities to the stockholders relating to the Company's corporate governance policies and practices, including Board and committee structure and nominations and monitoring the compliance functions managed by the Compliance Officer.
+In addition, the Nominating and Governance Committee has general oversight of our compliance with legal and regulatory requirements of our business operations, other than compliance with securities laws and regulations, including our financial reporting and disclosure obligations, or anti-bribery laws, which in each case is the responsibility of the Audit Committee.

 Candidates for nomination as director may come to the attention of our Nominating and Governance Committee from time to time through incumbent directors, management, stockholders or third parties.
-Our Amended and Restated Bylaws contain provisions for stockholders to recommend persons for nomination as a director and, subject to certain conditions, to nominate director candidates for inclusion in our proxy statement, as set forth in this proxy statement under "Deadline for Stockholder Proposals for 2022 Annual Meeting of Stockholders."
+Our Amended and Restated Bylaws contain provisions for stockholders to recommend persons for nomination as a director candidate and, subject to certain conditions, to nominate director candidates for inclusion in our proxy statement, as set forth in this proxy statement under "Deadline for Stockholder Proposals for 2025 Annual Meeting of Stockholders."
 Candidates for potential nomination may be considered at meetings of our Nominating and Governance Committee at any point during the year.
-Such candidates will be evaluated against the criteria set forth above, and the Nominating and Governance Committee's policy will be to evaluate any recommendation for director nominees proposed by stockholders using the same criteria.
+Such candidates will be evaluated against the criteria set forth above under "-Board Composition," and the Nominating and Governance Committee's policy is to evaluate any recommendation for director nominees proposed by stockholders using the same criteria.
 If our Nominating and Governance Committee believes at any time that it is desirable that our Board consider additional candidates for nomination, the Committee may poll directors and management for suggestions or conduct research to identify possible candidates and may, if our Nominating and Governance Committee believes it is appropriate, engage a third-party search firm to assist in identifying qualified candidates.

-Once director candidates are identified, the Nominating and Governance Committee conducts a review and evaluation of the qualifications of any proposed director candidate as it deems appropriate.
+After director candidates have been identified, the Nominating and Governance Committee conducts a review and evaluation of the qualifications of any proposed director candidate as it deems appropriate.
 There is no difference in the evaluation process of a candidate recommended by a stockholder as compared to the evaluation process of a candidate identified by any of the other means described above.